 Developers should continue to speak to the relevant wholesaler and follow their existing processes.
 Retailers should also direct queries to the relevant wholesaler.

-The wholesaler should submit volumetric adjustments within 2 BDs of the allowance being determined.
+The wholesaler should submit volumetric adjustments within two business days of the allowance being determined.

 The valid data set is in CSD 0301, adjustments will typically be made if the meter is not recording consumption accurately, there has been a leak\burst or has been used for firefighting.